oboyanivskyy/CIS106-Oleg-Boyanivskyy/README.md

 In Assignment 9 we continue with learning about loops by being introduced to a Do While loop.
 Compared to last week, I struggled quite a bit with understanding how the Do While loop works.
 With one of my activities, I can't seem to get it to make the proper calculation with this loop.
 I believe I may be writing an incorrect value somewhere or just forgetting a step, but I can't seem to figure it out just yet.
 I will try to reread more of the book and go over the examples again to get a better understanding.
 Overall, I can see how Do While loops can help in certain situations, they are just harder for me to understand than While loops.

 ## Assignment 10

+Coming back from Spring Break and jumping into Assignment 10 was surprisingly easier than I expected.
+Using my previous knowledge from Assignments 8 and 9, "for loops" were a lot easier to grasp than the previous types of loops.
+I feel that they are easier to implement into a program when needed to be used to count.
+Especially compared to "while loops" as the program kept testing to check if the loop was satisfied, "for loops" allowed me to make less errors when designing the program, and I also didn't end up making an infinite loop at all.
+Overall, I enjoyed learning about this type of loop and adding it to my programming knowledge.

+## Assignment 11